manimino/ducks/docs/quick_start.rst

 Objects don't need to have every attribute.

-* Objects that are missing an attribute will not be stored under that attribute.
+Indexes are sparse.
+Objects that are missing an attribute will not be stored under that attribute.
 This saves lots of memory.

 * To find all objects that have an attribute, match the special value ``ANY``.
-* To find objects missing the attribute, exclude ``ANY``.
+* To find objects missing the attribute, do ``{'!=': ANY}``.
-* In functions, raise ``MissingAttribute`` to tell Dex the object is missing.
+* In functions, raise ``MissingAttribute`` to tell ducks the attribute is missing.

 Example: